lesspass/lesspass/README.md

 ### configure email

-You can edit `.env` file to use your own email server (for reset password for example)
+You can edit `.env` file to use your own email server (in order to reset the password for example)

 ```
 DEFAULT_FROM_EMAIL="LessPass" <admin@example.org>